kawaicheung/book-on-naming-things/manuscript/0_C_TidyingUp.md

 # Remembering to tidy up

+I love what Brandon Rhodes had to say at the Pycon US conference in 2013.

-> _One of the biggest sins you can commit is to stop programming when it works. - Brandon Rhodes
+> _One of the biggest sins you can commit is to stop programming when it works._

 Keeping a codebase with well-intentioned names is often just about _remembering_ to do so.
-Everytime we make a change to a codebase, we have to consider names over again.
+Everytime we make a change to a codebase, we have to consider the names of things over again.
+It's easy to leave the working code as-is, without considering the debt you've just placed on the next code reader.

 Awhile back, I had a method that updated various pieces of account data: